TechhDan/DragAndDropWithPosition/README.md

 # DragAndDropWithPosition

-Very light Drag and drop list with no jQuery.
-It also saves the position onto MySQL database with ajax.
+Very light drag and drop list with no jQuery.
+On change the list saves the position onto MySQL database via ajax.